badbabykosh/js-react-redux-yasnippets/README.md

 ### INSTALLATION

+Pre Req:
+step 1 - must have yasnippets installed...https://github.com/joaotavora/yasnippet

+step 2 - install this pacakge

-The package can be installed from melpa.
+This package can be installed from melpa.

 After you've successfully installed latest versions of **yasnippet** and **js-react-redux-yasnippets** the snippets should be available in all modes derived from js-mode